Child protection in Scotland Care proceedings

 Unless the level of risk requires the courts to get involved immediately, care proceedings will only start after extensive efforts to keep the child with their family.
 If it is decided that a child needs to be taken into care, a legal order can be made.

 In Scotland there are two different ways a local authority can ask to take a child into care:

 - if the child is in immediate danger the local authority can ask a sheriff court to grant a child protection order (CPO)

-- otherwise the local authority can refer the case to a children's reporter.
+- otherwise a referral can be made to the children's reporter.
 The reporter will decide if it's necessary to refer a child to a children's hearing for compulsory measures of supervision.

 A child can be subject to an order from the children's hearing and an order from the sheriff court at the same time.

 In all cases, if a child is old enough they should be given the opportunity to give their views.